 Does it take hours, if not days or weeks, to get seasonal sales insight across your business?
 With traditional reporting directly from ERP, CRM, and other data sources, that is often the case.
 These types of reports often require the IT teams to create the reports.
 Going back and forth with these teams to drill into your data is time-consuming for both parties, and often something that simply does not fit into a busy workday.
 On top of that, you might have to combine data from different sources and reports in spreadsheets.
 This again is time-consuming but also leaves room for error.
 A small error can easily be made in a spreadsheet, no matter how competent the person combining the data is.
 And needless to say, a misplaced comma or extra zero in a number or formula can have large impacts on how the data is interpreted.

-With data analytics solutions like Phocas, you can track metrics that are important to your business, and create reports in seconds or minutes.
+With data analytics solutions designed for inventory management , you can track metrics that are important to your business, and create reports in seconds or minutes.
 By logging on to your Phocas home screen, you can quickly get an idea of how you are tracking on your chosen metrics.
 Clicking through these visual representations will take you to a grid where you can query the data following your train of thought.
 You don’t have to wait for IT, you don’t have to combine data in a spreadsheet, and importantly; you cannot accidentally break or delete any data.

-Would you like to learn more about the metrics you can track and analyze in data analytics?
-Download our eBook ‘9 reporting metrics you should know and measure’ by clicking here, or on the button below.
+Would you like to learn more about stock control using data analytics?
+Watch our webinar ‘Inventory and stock insights’ by clicking here, or on the button below.